Wills & Estate Planning

 4. Does My Guardianship Appointee Still Make Sense?

+It’s important to update your guardian appointment as situations change.
 For example, let’s say you named your child’s grandparents back when your child was a newborn.
-But flash forward a decade, your parents may be less active and facing health problems.
+But flash forward a decade, and your parents may be less active and facing health problems.
 Meanwhile, other family members may have started families of their own that could be a better fit.
 It’s all about remaining flexible and adaptable.

 5. Who Could Drop Everything and Watch My Child Immediately?